apache/myfaces-tobago/readme.txt

 Known Bugs
 ----------
-Until we have a public issue tracker see KnownBugs.txt.
+Until we have a public issue tracker see known-bugs.txt.